 A.C.
 Huff was born in 1864 in Halletsville, Texas, a little town in Lavaca County, about halfway between Houston and San Antonio.
 His mother died when he was just three years old.
-As tragic and sad as that was, the little boy was fortunate in that he had four older sisters.
+As tragic and sad as that was, the little boy was fortunate in that he had four older sisters who mothered him.

-Growing up during those difficult years just after the Civil War, he had very few opportunities to receive formal education.
-At the outbreak of the War, many schools across the South closed and it was years later before public schools were common.
-However, by the time he was sixteen he attended school regularly at Brownwood, Texas.
+Growing up during those difficult years just after the Civil War, he had very few opportunities to receive any formal education.
+At the outbreak of the War, many schools across the South closed.
+It was years later before public schools were common.
+However, when he was sixteen he was able to attend school regularly for a time at Brownwood, Texas.

 We know very little about the religious background of his family.
-We do know, however, that he was baptized into Christ by W. E. Hawkins in 1882, and that he began preaching two years later, when he was twenty years old.
+We do know that he was baptized into Christ by W. E. Hawkins in 1882, and that he began preaching two years later, when he was twenty years old.

 From that time on, A. C. Huff preached the gospel of Christ and taught the truth of the Bible for over 80 years!
-He lived from 1864 to 1967--from Civil War to Civil Rights--and died at 103 years and ten months old.
-During those many years, he was instrumental in planting congregations at Tucumcari and Raton, New Mexico; at Vega, Dodson, and Bronte, Texas; and at Lacey Chapel, Oklahoma.
+He lived from 1864 to 1967--from Civil War to Civil Rights--and died at the age of 103.
+If he had lived two more months, he would have turned 104.
+During those 80-plus years of ministry, he was instrumental in planting congregations at Tucumcari and Raton, New Mexico; at Vega, Dodson, and Bronte, Texas; and at Lacey Chapel, Oklahoma.
 He preached in countless places, engaged in four religious debates that we know of, fathered twelve children, and delivered a 40-minute sermon on the day he turned 101.

 Apparently, he spent less than a year in Altus.
 Our best records indicate that he worked with the church there in 1907, and with the church in Hollis, Oklahoma in 1910.
 It is a testimony to his preaching in Altus that since those days, there have only been a few short times when the Church of Christ did not support a regular preacher.